riy4z/MangaMiner/README.md

  A FastAPI application that integrates with MangaReader for manga scraping.
 It provides endpoints for searching, retrieving manga info, and fetching pages, along with a genre list and latest manga updates

-# Manga Miner API

-This is a FastAPI-based web application for scraping manga information from various sources including Manganato, Mangareader, Mangapill, and Asurascans.

 ![mangaminer](https://github.com/user-attachments/assets/3954d9e8-e5e9-40d1-978c-094dd61f7a15)